proximax-storage/xpx-dfms-devportal-docs/docs/getting_started/setting_up.md

 ## Partipcate in the Storage network ecosystem

-- Before running the DFMS node the [PubSub lib](https://crypto.stanford.edu/pbc/howto.html) should be installed.
-Otherwise, you cannot use the DFMS.
+- Before running the Storage node the [PubSub lib](https://crypto.stanford.edu/pbc/howto.html) should be installed.
+Otherwise, you cannot use the Storage.

 ### Run a Storage Drive node
 In order to run a storage drive node, we need to install the `dfms` client.
 There are several ways to do this: